 One of the more demanding tasks we were set was a “night op”.
 This necessitated crawling across a field by moonlight, and labouring uphill through a wood to a hurricane lamp where two “NCOs” would be waiting.
 They were to give each of us upon our arrival (theoretically in pairs) a scrap of paper.
 These fragments, when assembled, were supposed to form a map or password… or something like that, I forget the details.
-We were taken to recce the site in the afternoon; the field was generously carpeted with cowpats, which I looked forward to leopard-crawling through in the dark.
+We were taken to recce the site in the afternoon; the field was generously carpeted with cowpats, which I looked forward to leopard-crawling over in the dark.

 As night fell we returned to the field of action in two Bedford three-tonners.
 I began crawling through the cowpats, then ghost-walked successfully to the hurricane lamp in the wood.
 Not too bad; now for the return leg.
 Having lost my other half, I worked out a laborious way of returning via the dry-stone walls and fences of the field boundaries.
 It would take ages, but at least I’d eventually be heading in the right direction.
 I was cold, despite my long-johns, and it was starting to rain.
 I gave up trying to move stealthily; it took far too long.
 The “officers” tossed thunder-flashes at us to simulate artillery bombardment; it was genuinely scary.

 Predictable, the exercise soon degenerated into a shambles.
 Some lads lost their sense of direction and headed away from the target, rather than towards it.
 When I eventually made it back to the Bedford I was surprised to see that I was only the fifth or sixth from our platoon to complete the task.
 Come midnight, whistles and flares signalled the end of the farce.
 Boys emerged from the gloom, limping.
 One had a broken arm, another a sprained ankle, others cuts to their heads, like extras from The Longest Day.
 Those of us who didn’t have to make a visit to North Staffs Royal Infirmary got a mug of cocoa and a lie-in.

 * * *